scaleway/serverless-scaleway-functions/README.md

     # Runtime for this function, allows overriding provider.runtime
     runtime: node20

-    # Whether to permit HTTP or HTTPS-only.
-Options: enabled, disabled, or redirected
+    # How to handle HTTP.
+Options: enabled (allow HTTP), disabled (block HTTP), or redirected (redirect HTTP -> HTTPS)
     httpOption: enabled

-    # Whether the container is public (no authentication), or private (uses token-based authentication)
+    # Controls privacy of the function.
+Options: public (no authentication), private (token-based authentication)
     privacy: public

     # Local environment variables, used only in this function